 Must spooky experience in Cádiz: Unearth the chilling crimes and narratives concealed beneath the city’s iconic facades during Cádiz: Mysteries and Crimes Walking Tour, a guided stroll through the city’s most characterful neighborhoods accompanied by some thrilling and eerie tales of the paranormal.

 Halloween in San Sebastian

 Halloween in San Sebastian coincides with the annual Horror and Fantasy Film Festival, which, in addition to cinema, brings lots of concerts, exhibitions, and theater performances to the city’s elegant streets.

 Established in 1990 by the San Sebastian Municipal Board of Culture, the festival will delight the audience with a special horror and fantasy film session at Teatro Principal, as well as lots of interesting animation, shorts, and classics screenings every day.
 Most of the public events take place in the Old Town.

 Must spooky experience in San Sebastian: There’s nothing more terrifying here than missing out on the city’s fantastic pintxo culture.
 To make sure this doesn’t happen, embark on San Sebastian Foodie Pintxo, Wine & Market Tasting Tour.
 Winner of 2023 Travelers’ Choice Best of the Best, this experience is sure to be the highlight of your trip.

 Other Halloween Traditions and Events in Spain

-In northern Spain, locals celebrate All Souls Day with some traditional pastries called Huesos de Santo (Bones of the Holy), which they bake and bring to the graves of loved ones.
+In northern Spain, locals celebrate All Souls Day with some traditional pastries called Huesos de Santo (Bones of the Holy), which they bring to the graves of loved ones along with flowers.